Dynamics of McMillan mappings III. Symmetric map with mixed nonlinearity: Funding

-The authors would like to thank Taylor Nchako (Northwestern University) for carefully reading this manuscript and for her helpful comments.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 Work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract DE-AC05-06OR23177.
-I.M. acknowledges this work was partially supported by the Ministry of Science and Higher Education of the Russian Federation (project FWUR-2024-0041).
+S.K. is grateful to his supervisor, Prof. Young-Kee Kim (University of Chicago), for her valuable mentorship and continuous support.